 Daegan Acevedo, Glenna Awbrey, Jim Baker, Jennifer Beckmeyer, Rick Brown, Jennifer Casper, Kerstin Fenton, Dan Guzman, Pete Hickerson, Nicholas Holce, Randy Hallowell, Atziri Jimenez, Merrikay Locati, Jeff Matthias, Sergio Pena, Jim Robles, Tracy Thompson, Jenna Watts

-The 2015 cohort is building Walla Walla Free Little Libraries to support literacy and community.
+The 2015 cohort built Walla Walla Free Little Libraries to support literacy and community.
 You can learn more about the project on their website.

 Elaina Avery, Maggi Banderas, Kelsey Beckmeyer, Douglas Carlsen, Bertha Clayton, Barb Commare, Jessica Cook, Arnulfo Espana, Elizabeth Hernandez, Colby Kuschatka, Casey Moller, Carla Nibler, Lindsey Oldridge, Shelby Paulsen, Helen Powell, Brenda Putnam, Luis Rosales, Katherine Schaffer, Keith Swanson, Luke Waggoner, Bobi Womack Goodson